zeeyong/zeeyong.github.io/content/conferences[korean]/conference-paper/[2024, [1] Spring] KSME/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: International Conference of the Theoretical and Applied Mechanics (ICTAM 2024)
+publication: Korean Society of Mechanical Engineers (KSME 2024)
-publication_short: ICTAM 2024
+publication_short: KSME 2024 Spring

-abstract: This study proposes a graph neural network-based surrogate model for predicting dynamic ball drop tests, ensuring the impact resistance and structural stability of layered OLED display panels.
-Our framework transforms mesh data into a graph representation and follows an encoder-processor-decoder architecture.
-The model incorporates non-penetration constraints into the loss function, improving accuracy and maintaining physical consistency.
-As a result, the model can predict stress and behavior for the entire time-step using only initial state mesh data and the forward-euler method for subsequent step predictions.
-Finally, we conduct design optimization to balance structural stability and cost.
-This novel framework aims to develop robust and reliable OLED displays while considering both mechanical performance and cost.
+abstract: This study presents a hypergraph neural network–based surrogate model to predict the durability of layered OLED displays under drop impact.
+Finite element explicit dynamics simulations are used to generate training data, capturing time-dependent deformation and stress during impact.
+By modeling interactions between two colliding bodies using a hypergraph structure, the proposed model accurately predicts the full impact process using only initial conditions.
+The results demonstrate high accuracy compared to a commercial finite element solver while significantly reducing computational cost, enabling efficient and real-time durability evaluation.

 # Summary.
 An optional shortened abstract.
 summary: ''